The Kodaira dimensions of $\overline{\mathcal{M}}_{22}$ and $\overline{\mathcal{M}}_{23}$: Tropicalizations of linear series

 \section{Tropicalizations of linear series}

 We continue to work over an algebraically closed field $K$ of characteristic zero.
 For the remainder of the paper, as in \S\ref{sec:tropicalprelim}, we choose the field to be spherically complete with respect to a surjective valuation $\nu \colon K^\times \to \mathbb{R}$.
 Let $R \subseteq K$ be the valuation ring, and $\kappa$ its residue field.
 We begin by discussing properties of tropicalizations of not necessarily complete linear series, when the skeleton is an arbitrary tropical curve.
-In the spirit of \cite{AminiBaker15}, we also consider the reductions of these linear series, which are themselves linear series on curves over $\kappa$.